AmbrenHaleem/feelz-mood-tracker/README.md

 ---

+### Features to be completed by Junying Liu

+- User can select interval or reminders broken down to receive either 3, 4, 5 or 6 reminders during their waking hours.
+- Use can add and setup their own reminder schedule with precise times of the day
+- Today's view will be the default screen when the app is open and will show a summary of entries posted for today.
+- Lockdown screen. provide the user the abiality to "lock" the application so that if someone else were to gain access to their phone the data would remain unaccessible.

+---

 - Calendar overview of users mood entries to get a idea of the bigger picture for the month
 - Show simple patterns of mood data.
 So if there is a constant mood being shown up at specific times of day or when with specific people or performing specific activities.
 - Health tracker to track things that will effect the users life in the long term So things like when they smoke, caffeine intake, alcohol exercise, sleep

-- Lockdown screen. provide the user the abiality to "lock" the application so that if someone else were to gain access to their phone the data would remain unaccessible.

 ---